QuantEcon/lecture-source-py/source/rst/mccall_model_with_separation.rst

 Let's use it to look at how the reservation wage varies with parameters

-In each instance below we'll show you a figure and then ask you to reproduce it in the exercises
+In each instance below, we'll show you a figure and then ask you to reproduce it in the exercises